Caching in Composer

 Falcon-Server provides several ways of working with cache.

-component through GQL context available for all GraphQL Query and Mutation resolver methods.
+It provides cache component through GQL context available for all GraphQL Query and Mutation resolver methods.

-directive through the Base GraphQL Schema to the rest of the extensions to define their own caching options.
+It also exposes @cache directive through the Base GraphQL Schema to the rest of the extensions to define their own caching options.

-directive itself, so the Extension does not have to do anything by itself in terms of cache checks,
+Such cache will be handled by @cache directive itself, so the Extension does not have to do anything by itself in terms of cache checks,

 cache-key generations, etc.